 Perhaps most troubling, college-educated Black workers lose ground over their careers.
-Indeed, in the work I've done, we found that the earnings gap between Black and white college-educated men doubles over the first 15 years of their professional life.6
+Indeed, in work that my colleagues and I have done, we found that the earnings gap between Black and white college-educated men doubles over the first 15 years of their professional life (Daly, Hobijn, and Pedtke 2020).

 In the end, this means that fewer Black men and women are contributing their full potential to the economy.
 But it doesn't stop there.
-Hispanic Americans, women, indigenous Americans, people living in rural areas, and many other groups persistently fall behind, with lower rates of education, employment and earnings than we might expect if opportunities were equitably available.7
+Hispanic Americans, women, indigenous Americans, people living in rural areas, and many other groups persistently fall behind, with lower rates of education, employment and earnings than we might expect if opportunities were equitably available (Buckman, Choi, Daly, and Seitelman 2021, Shrider, Kollar, Chen, and Semega 2021, Bureau of Labor Statistics 2019, Blau and Kahn